BSc/BSc (Hons) Public Health

 Direct entry: This is a new course for 2023 and direct entry beyond Year One is not available.

-Mature/Access: Visit our Advice for College Leavers and Mature Students page for more details.
+Mature/Access: Visit our College Leavers and Mature Students Advice page for more information.

 We welcome applications from mature students with relevant qualifications and /or experience.

 Am I a Widening Access student?: We apply the minimum entry criteria to applicants who meet one or more contextual factor.
 To see if this would apply to you, please refer to the access and application page.

 This course has been mapped against the UK’s Public Health Skills and Knowledge Framework the IUHPE Health Promotion Competency Framework and the Public Health Register’s (UKPHR) amended practitioner registration standards.

 The course is accredited by the International Union for Health Promotion Education (IUHPE) On successful completion of the course students can apply for registration with IUHPE providing professional accreditation and access to a wide range of resources.

 For more information, please visit ‘How we teach and how you’ll learn’.

 QMU.
 More information is in the ‘External Review’ section of our ‘How we teach and how you’ll learn’ page.

 Open Day presentation